Norway gives you almost unhindered access to the countryside...

-The right to roam, also called the right of access (“allemannsretten”) is a traditional right from ancient times, and from 1957 it has also been part of the Outdoor Recreation Act.
-It ensures that everybody get to experience nature, even on larger privately owned areas.
+The right to roam, also called the right of access (allemannsretten) is a traditional right from ancient times.
+Since 1957, it has also been enshrined in the Outdoor Recreation Act.
+The right ensures that everyone can experience nature, even in big, privately owned areas.

-If you want to stay for more than two nights in the same place, you must ask the landowner's permission, except in the mountains or very remote areas.
+If you want to stay for more than two nights in the same place, you must ask the landowner's permission, except in the mountains or in very remote areas.

 Places for emptying toilets are signposted.
 Doing so elsewhere is strictly prohibited.

-Campfires in or near forests are prohibited from 15 April to 15 September.
-They can nevertheless be allowed in places where fire hazard is unlikely, like by the sea or on an approved campfire site.
-Note that in extreme drought, even grills, gas burners, and camping stoves are prohibited.
-If you light a campfire or barbecue, you are legally responsible for ensuring that it is safe, does not escape, and is completely extinguished before you leave.
-Check the forest fire risk on yr.no.
+Be aware that campfires in nature are prohibited from 15 April to 15 September.
+They can nevertheless be allowed in places where the fire hazard is low, such as by the sea or at an approved campfire site.
+However, you should always check that there is no danger.
+Note that in extreme drought, even barbecues, gas burners, and camping stoves are prohibited.
+If you want to make a campfire, bring firewood from home or a shop or use twigs that are already on the ground.
+Do not saw or break fresh branches.

-Some simple campfire rules:
+Some basic campfire rules: